-TIER 1 UNIVERSAL-Schoolwide practices and systems for preventing the development and occurrences of problem behavior for all students across all settings.
+TIER 1 UNIVERSAL - Schoolwide practices and systems for preventing the development and occurrences of problem behavior for all students across all settings.

-TIER 2 TARGETED -More specialized and intensive practices and systems for supporting students whose behaviors have been documented as unresponsive to Tier 1 practices and systems.
+TIER 2 TARGETED - More specialized, intensive practices and systems for supporting students who have demonstrated behaviors that indicate a risk for future failure and/or whose behaviors have been documented as unresponsive to Tier 1 practices and systems.

-TIER 3 INTENSIVE - Highly specialized and individualized practices and systems for supporting students whose behaviors have been documented as unresponsive to Tiers 1 & 2 practices and systems.
+TIER 3 INTENSIVE - Highly specialized, individualized practices and systems for supporting students who have demonstrated behaviors that indicate a high risk for future failure and/or whose behaviors have been documented as unresponsive to Tiers 1 and 2 practices and systems.